sinequa/sba-angular/docs/tutorial/connection.md

 ---

-Before going to the [next step](search-module.html), take some time to analyze the source code of [Hello Search]({{site.baseurl}}modules/hello-search/hello-search.html), to fully understand its internal logic.
+Before going to the [next step](search-module.html), take some time to analyze the source code of [Hello Search]({{site.baseurl}}modules/hello-search/hello-search.html) and more specifically the `src/app/` subfolder, to fully understand its internal logic.